-Our primary job is to protect the lives and property of the residents of the El Dorado County Fire Protection District; and as fire fighters we regularly see the devastation fire can leave behind.
+Our primary job is to protect the lives and property of the residents of El Dorado County Fire Protection District; as firefighters we regularly see the devastation fire can leave behind.

 The trauma of experiencing a fire, no matter how large or small, can only be surpassed by the confusion of “what to do once the fire is out” and the firefighters have left.

 Once the fire is out, the damage becomes another complete task and a statistic for us.
 However, for you the occupant, it is a nightmare filled with uncertainties that must be dealt with immediately.

 We at the El Dorado County Fire Protection District understand what you are going through and want to assist you all we can.
 This booklet which includes information and suggestions, may help you now and through the coming days.

 If there is anything we can help you with please call us at 530-644-9630.

 Be sure to notify your insurance company/agent as soon as possible